jbourges/couchbasedemo/README.md

 ## 2) Compilation

-Extract this repo in a directory of your choice, and compile the classes
+In this step we will compile the java classes:

 Run: [2_compile.bat](2_compile.bat)